 4. Scratches and dents

 A few scratches or a minor dent on your car can drastically reduce its value.
 Deal with these before you put the car up for sale.
 For a little money, you can get the scratches and dents repaired and your car body looking as good as new.
 You can also give the entire body a wax polishing while you are at it.

 First impressions matter a lot and your aim should be letting the car sell itself before you even open your mouth.

 Another feature that is becoming increasingly common.
 A reverse camera comes in handy when the driver is parking, ensuring that he or she does it safely.
 It is also a major safety feature in any situation where you need to reverse.

 Potential buyers will easily pay more for a car with a reverse camera.

 Whether you want to make your commercial vehicle more valuable or just better for the job, we can help.
-Camco Industries specialises in Ute accessories New Zealand.
-We can help with winch installation, addition of work benches and van shelving New Zealand.
+Camco Industries specialises in ute accessories in New Zealand.
+We can help with winch installation, the addition of work benches and van shelving in New Zealand.
 Visit our website at www.camcoindustries.co.nz to see our full services and get a free quote.